This guide explains how to install the rack-mounted ETA 6150 ExtraHop Trace appliances.

 - At the password prompt, type the service tag number, and then press ENTER.

 Enter the interface configuration mode to configure interface 3:

 Run the ip command and specify the IP address and

 Save the running config file:

 - Enable privileged commands:

-- Register the ExtraHop appliance
+- Register your ExtraHop appliance

 - Review the ExtraHop Post-deployment Checklist and configure additional Trace appliance settings.

 After you deploy the Trace appliance, you must establish a connection from all ExtraHop Discover and Command appliances to the Trace appliance before you can query for packets.